 Phone: (949) 364-1400

 All Soka students are eligible for care at the on-campus clinic at no cost.
-Students with waived insurance (having insurance other than Soka insurance) are required to bring a copy of their insurance card (front and back) to the Health Services clinic.
+Students with waived insurance (having insurance other than Soka insurance) are required to bring a copy of their insurance card (front and back) to the Health Center.
 If lab, radiology, or a physician visit is needed, a student will be referred to their primary care physician or our supervising physician.
-Clinic staff can assist students with finding an appropriate, nearby provider.
+Health Center staff can assist students with finding an appropriate, nearby provider.

 Patients are usually seen on a walk-in, first-come, first-served basis.
 However, students with more urgent needs may be seen sooner.
 We encourage all patients with more predictable health care needs (examinations, medication refills, older injuries, or long-term health problems) to make an appointment.

 The privacy of your medical information is important to us.
 We understand that your medical information is personal and we are committed to protecting it.
-All medical information in Student Health is confidential and is protected under FERPA.
+All medical information in the Health Center is confidential and is protected under FERPA.

 All Soka students must have health insurance.
 Soka offers health insurance through Anthem Blue Cross.
 All international students are required to purchase Soka’s health insurance.
 Domestic students may waive the health insurance fee by submitting a waiver and providing a current copy of the student’s insurance card.

 You must annually submit a Health Insurance Election/Waiver form to indicate whether you will be enrolling in or waiving Soka’s health insurance.
 These are usually due in May.
 If you are waiving, you must submit a copy of your health insurance card.
 Otherwise you will automatically be enrolled in Soka’s health insurance.

 If your family encounters an event in which you lose health insurance coverage, please contact us immediately to enroll in our Soka health insurance.